Uncial 047

-Uncial 047 (in the Gregory-Aland numbering no. 047, ε 95 von Soden) is a Greek uncial manuscript of the Gospels.
-The codex is dated paleographically to the 8th century.
-Formerly the codex was designated by Hebrew letter ב.
-It has full marginalia.
+Uncial 047 is a Greek uncial manuscript of the New Testament Gospels, written on vellum.
+It is designated by the siglum 047 in the Gregory-Aland numbering of New Testament manuscripts, and ε 95 in the von Soden numbering of New Testament manuscripts.
+It was formerly designated by Hebrew letter ב.

+Using the study of comparative handwriting styles (palaeography), it has been assigned to the 8th century.
+It has full marginal notes.

 Description

-The codex contains on 152 parchment leaves (20.5 cm by 15.2 cm) almost complete text of the four Gospels, with some lacunae (Matthew 2-3; 28; Mark 5-6; 8-9; John 12; 14; 17).
-The text is written partly in double columns and partly in cruciform, 37 or 38 lines per page.
-Parchment is thick, ink is brown.
-The letters are small.
+The manuscript is a codex (precursor to the modern book format), containing a near complete text of the four Gospels on 152 parchment leaves (sized 20.5 cm by 15.2 cm), with some gaps in Matthew, Mark, and John.
+The text is written partly in columns and partly in cruciform, with 37 or 38 lines per page.
+The parchment is thick, the ink used is brown, and the letters are small.

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles) at the top of the pages.
-There is also a division according to the smaller Ammonian Sections (in Mark sections 237, the last section in 16:15), with references to the Eusebian Canons (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections in the Gospels (237 in Mark, ending at Mark 16:15), with references to the Eusebian Canons written underneath the Ammonian sections (both early divisions of the Gospels into sections).

-It contains prolegomena, lists of the κεφαλαια (tables of contents) before each Gospel, lectionary equipment on the margin (for liturgical use), and Verses.
+It contains prolegomena (introductions), tables of contents (also known as κεφαλαια) before each Gospel, and lectionary notes in the margin (for liturgical use).

-It does not contain the text of Matthew 16:2b–3, text of John 5:3.4 is present, but they were marked by an obelus in the left-hand margin, indicating that the passage is doubtful.
-The pericope John 7:53-8:11 is not marked by an obelus or asterisk.
+It does not contain the text of Matthew 16:2b–3.
+The text of John 5:3.4 is present, but they are marked by an obelus in the left-hand margin, indicating that the passage is doubtful.
+The text of John 7:53-8:11 (known as the pericope adulterae) is present, and not marked by an obelus or asterisk.

 It uses the form ειπαν (for 3 person and plural in aoristus), typical of Koine Greek, instead of ειπον, typical of Byzantine Greek.